coltongrainger/blog/_posts/2017-09-27-stumbleupon.md

 They'll be stuck in windown shopping mode if I can't load some software onto that computer: wandering as flaneurs between engaging content and family-friendly site blockers.
 The impacts on working memory seem to be apparent: frequently broken concentration, a sense of overwhelming futility, and a disregard of personal agency in "making the computer work".

+## Recommendation

 When I was a 6th grader, I had installed LimeWire (to pirate the American Idiot album), Line Rider, and the N-game.
 And earlier, I had the Pokemon Saphire through Emerald as thick texts to follow along with and struggle against and build something out of.
 (But did I not miss out on Oblivion? the Legend of Zelda?)

 How can I create license for the kids here?
 How can I usher the kids into digital literacy (beyond button mashing)?

 1. I can suggest flash games that allow a user to create their *own* space.
-For me, two transitional games were
+For me, two such games (both allowed a user to save their progress) were
 - Junkbot Undercover (which is no longer on lego.com) and
 - Motherload (produced by XGen, of which I had pirated the Goldium edition)

-because both allowed a user to save their progress.
-2. Also, I can push the kids to browse other sites  (i.e., isn't there another site outside of YouTube you'd like to visit?) and make referrals to "quality" flash games (as I define them).I might be able to usher the kids into digital literacy (beyond button mashing).
+2. Also, I can push the kids to browse other sites  (i.e., isn't there another site outside of YouTube you'd like to visit?) and make referrals to "quality" flash games (as I define them).
+I might be able to usher the kids into digital literacy (beyond button mashing).